anikau31/systemc-clang/tests/verilog-conversion/README.md

 Take the `add` for example, its **test data** include a SystemC design file `add/add.cpp`, a golden stardard for \_hdl.txt `add/golden/add_hdl.txt` and a golden standard for Verilog `add/golden/add_hdl.txt.v`.

-We will introduce how to add your test later.
+We will show how to add your tests later.
 But now, let's go back to the output of the test that we just run and focus only on the `add` to see what it is testing:
 ```
 ...